 e

-All pitches are now specified in the cps format.
-The pitches of notes F0 and F1 would be modified in the sound output.
-However, the pitch of instrument i3 would stay at 643.50 Hz as this had been set up in the sound-object’s prototype.
-Consequently, given the change of reference, the name of the note produced by i3 would now be ‘C#5’.
-This change is reflected in the pianorolls (see picture).
+All pitches are now given in the cps format.
+The pitches of notes F0 and F1 would be changed in the sound output.
+However, the pitch of instrument i3 would remain at 643.50 Hz as set in the sound-object's prototype.
+As a result of the change in reference, the name of the note produced by i3 would now be 'C#5'.
+This change is reflected in the pianorolls (see image).

 Important…

-This automatic selection of the pitch format does not work when attempting to send a frequency lower than 15 Hz, as it would be the case for ‘F0’ in the preceding example if the diapason was set to 300 Hz.
-However this should normally never happen because 15 Hz is below the range of audible sounds.
+This automatic the pitch format selection does not work if you try to send a frequency lower than 15 Hz, as it would be the case for 'F0' in the previous example if the diapason was set to 300 Hz.
+This should never happen, however, as 15 Hz is below the range of audible sounds.

 At the opposite end, octaves beyond 14 are way beyond the musical range since ‘C15’ is already more than 535 KHz…